-Ligand and particle uptake.
-To evaluate the effect of δ -tocopherol on ligand uptake, healthy versus imipramine-induced diseased cells were treated for 48 h at 37°C with 40 μM δ -tocopherol.
-Diseased cells which did not received δ -tocopherol were used as control.
-Cells were then incubated between 1-3 h at 37°C with one of the following agents: 20 μg/mL red Alexa Fluor594-labeled CTB (caveolae-mediated uptake), 50 μg/mL red Alexa Fluor594-labeled Tf (clathrin-mediated uptake), 7x1010 (green) Fluoresbrite® anti-ICAM NCs/mL (CAM-mediated uptake), or 1x108 non-fluorescent 1 μm IgG-coated microparticles/mL (phagocytosis).
+Ligand and Particle Uptake.
+To evaluate the effect of δ -tocopherol on ligand uptake, healthy versus imipramine-induced diseased cells were treated for 48 hours at 37°C with 40 μ M δ -tocopherol.
+Diseased cells that did not receive δ -tocopherol were used as control.
+Cells were then incubated between 1 and 3 hours at 37°C with one of the following agents: 20 μg/ml red Alexa Fluor594-labeled CTB (caveolae-mediated uptake), 50 μ g/ml red Alexa Fluor594-labeled Tf (clathrin-mediated uptake), 7×10^{10} (green) Fluoresbrite anti-ICAM NCs/ml (CAM-mediated uptake), or 1×10^8 nonfluorescent 1 μ m IgGcoated microparticles per milliliter (phagocytosis).
 Samples were then washed, fixed without permeabilization, and immunostained with secondary antibodies conjugated to green FITC or red Texas Red, opposite to the ligand or particle color.
-As previously demonstrated (Muro et al., 2003), this provides differential labeling of surface-located materials which are not accessible for secondary staining versus internalized materials which are not accessible to said secondary staining (Muro et al., 2003).
-Thus, internalized materials appear as single-colored objects versus surface-bound materials which appear as dual-colored objects (Muro et al., 2003).
-In the case of 1 μm IgG-coated microparticles, internalized microparticles lacked a fluorescent label but these microparticles are visible and quantifiable from phasecontrast images, while surface-bound microparticles were immunolabeled in red.
-Where indicated, cells were treated with 10 ng/mL tumor necrosis factor α (TNF α) overnight prior to assay to mimic the inflammatory state found in NPD-A (Schuchman and Desnick 2017).
+As previously demonstrated (Muro et al., 2003), this provides differential labeling of surfacelocated materials that are accessible for secondary staining versus internalized materials that are not accessible to said secondary staining (Muro et al., 2003).
+Thus, internalized materials appear as single-colored objects versus surface-bound materials, which appear as dual-colored objects (Muro et al., 2003).
+In the case of 1 μ m IgGcoated microparticles, internalized microparticles lacked a fluorescent label, but these microparticles are visible and quantifiable from phasecontrast images, whereas surface-bound microparticles were immunolabeled in red.
+Where indicated, cells were treated with 10 ng/ml tumor necrosis factor α (TNF α) overnight prior to assay to mimic the inflammatory state found in NPD-A (Schuchman and Desnick, 2017).

-Quantification of early endosomes.
-To discern whether δ -tocopherol may induce exocytosis of endosomal compartments, diseased cells were incubated at 37 °C with 40 μM of δ -tocopherol for either 15 min, 1 h, or 3 h.
-Thereafter, cells were fixed, permeabilized, and early endosomes were immunostained using anti-EEA-1 antibody followed by washing and incubation with a secondary antibody labeled with green Alexa Fluor 488.
-Fluorescence microscopy images were taken and quantified using the settings and algorithm described abve, to discern the number of ≥100 nm-diameter fluorescent objects with intensity level above the background level.
+Quantification of Early Endosomes.
+To discern whether δ -tocopherol may induce exocytosis of endosomal compartments, diseased cells were incubated at 37°C with 40 μ M δ -tocopherol for either 15 minutes, 1 hour, or 3 hours.
+Thereafter, cells were fixed and permeabilized, and early endosomes were immunostained using anti-EEA-1 antibody, followed by washing and incubation with a secondary antibody labeled with green Alexa Fluor 488.
+Fluorescence microscopy images were taken and quantified using the settings and algorithm described above, to discern the number of \geq 100-nm-diameter fluorescent objects with intensity level above the background level.

-Lysosomal secretion.
-To verify lysosome secretion, the release of the lysosomal enzyme β-hexosaminidase A and B (HEX) from the cell culture into the cell medium was examined.
-Control or diseased cells were treated for 24 h at 37°C with 40 μM δ-tocopherol, then this compound was removed and cells were incubated for up to 3 h at 37°C with 10 μM ionomycin, an inducer of lysosome release, or 40 μM δ-tocopherol.
-The medium fraction was collected and cells were washed, trypsinized, suspended in acidic buffer (10 mM monosodium phosphate, 5% glycerol buffer, pH 6.0), subjected to 5 freeze-thaw cycles, and centrifuged at 16000 xg for 20 min to pellet the insoluble membrane fraction, so that the soluble intracellular supernatant (cell fraction) was collected.
-Both the medium and cell fractions were incubated for 1 h at 37°C in HEX substrate solution (2 mM 4-methylumbelliferyl-N-acetyl-β-D-glucosaminide, dissolved in 0.1 M citric acid/0.2 M disodium phosphate buffer, pH 4.5).
-Then, the reaction was stopped with 0.4 M glycine-sodium hydroxide buffer (pH 10.4), and the fluorescent product was quantified in a plate reader

-(Spectramax M2, Molecular Devices) at $\lambda ex=360$ nm and $\lambda em=450$ nm.
-The relative fluorescence units (RFU) were used to determine the % of HEX in each fraction using the formula:
+Lysosomal Secretion.
+To verify lysosome secretion, the release of the lysosomal enzyme β -hexosaminidase A and B (HEX) from the cell culture into the cell medium was examined.
+Control or diseased cells were treated for 24 hours at 37°C with 40 μ M δ -tocopherol, and then this compound was removed and cells were incubated for up to 3 hours at 37°C with 10 μ M ionomycin, an inducer of lysosome release, or 40 μ M δ -tocopherol.
+The medium fraction was collected, and cells were washed, trypsinized, suspended in acidic buffer (10 mM monosodium phosphate, 5% glycerol buffer, pH 6.0), subjected to five freeze-thaw cycles, and centrifuged at 16,000g for 20 minutes to pellet the insoluble membrane fraction, so that the soluble intracellular supernatant (cell fraction) was collected.
+Both the medium and cell fractions were incubated for 1 hour at 37°C in HEX substrate solution (2 mM 4-methylumbelliferyl-N-acetyl- β -D-glucosaminide, dissolved in 0.1 M citric acid/0.2 M disodium phosphate buffer, pH 4.5).
+Then the reaction was stopped with 0.4 M glycine-sodium hydroxide buffer (pH 10.4), and the fluorescent product was quantified in a plate reader (Spectramax M2; Molecular Devices) at λ ex = 360 nm and λ em = 450 nm.
+The relative fluorescence units (RFU) were used to determine the percentage of HEX in each fraction using the following formula: